-These instruments give the value of the electrical quantity to measure in terms of the constant and its deflection.
-These instruments are known as ‘Absolute Instruments’.
+This instrument gives the value of the electrical quantity to measure in terms of the constant and its deflection.
+This instrument is known as ‘Absolute Instrument’.

-It is also called as Primary Instruments or Indirect Instruments.
+It is also called a Primary Instrument or Indirect Instrument.
 These instruments are not required to compare with the standard values.

 These types of instruments are rarely used for commercial purposes.

-These instruments give the value of the quantity to be measured directly into the deflection.
-These instruments are known as ‘Secondary Instruments’.
+The instrument gives the value of the quantity to be measured directly into the deflection.
+This instrument is known as ‘Secondary Instrument’.

 It is also called as Direct Instruments.

 These instrument values are required to compare with absolute instruments or standard value of the instruments.

 The secondary instrument is classified into two-part,